 - Close the bag and rub all the ingredients together until fully mixed.

-- Add one pork chop to the bag at a time and close with some air trapped inside.
+- Coat the pork chops with the oil, then add one pork chop to the bag at a time and close with some air trapped inside.

 - Repeat with each piece of pork.